webtoolsgroup/InstantWP/README.md

 3. InstantWP is useful.
 InstantWP should be a power tool for WordPress beginners and experts, theme designers or software developers.
 4. InstantWP is free, like WordPress :)

 For more information please visit the main InstantWP website: [http://www.instantwp.com ]()

 ## Usage

+No install of InstantWP is necessary, simply download, unzip and run.

+ * Download the latest release.
+ * Unzip the IWP folder somewhere convenient, such as your desktop.
+ * On Windows start InstantWP by double-clicking on Start-InstantWP.bat
+ * On macOS, start InstantWP by double-clicking on Start-InstantWP.
+ * A command window will open and start the web-server.
+Once this is complete the GUI will open.

 ## Downloads and Releases